 How to make a Rakhi using Craft Foam:

-Take a piece of craft foam – cut it in the shape of a square.
+Take a piece of craft foam of medium thickness – cut it in the shape of a square.

 This is for the inner/second layer of the rakhi, so the size of the piece has to be according to that.